ZiddiaMUGEN/M-Creirwy/Diary.md

 - work on enum/flag typing in mdk
 - fix typecheck issues in source files
+- convert ImageReproActionType and AnimationSearchStateType to Enum-backed types

+### 2025-08-25

+- finish implementing Structure types in MTL

 ### 2025-08-22

 - implement basic TargetState on crosstalk+marking to spawn spy helper
+- add skeletons for Callback Receiver and Infiltration
+- implement fast clsn1/clsn2 search in Spy helper
+- add support for sysvar usage to mdk/MTL

 ### 2025-08-20